TingHuanClay/BuildUpPersonalSite/blog/content/about/_index.md

 Here is Clay.
 <br>
 <br>
-I'm going to show the road map of my learning path.
+I'm going to display the road map of my learning path.